 Ginger Rock Garden

-I have a friend who has such cool names for each of her garden areas, so I decided I needed to start naming mine and this is my first, The Ginger Rock Garden.
+I have a friend who gives each of her garden areas a cool name, so I decided I needed to start naming mine and this is my Ginger Rock Garden.

 It won’t be obvious to the general passerby why its named this, so let me explain.